Free Classroom Pilot

 Cohort Summary

-Teacher-readable summary: which misconception clusters hit hardest, what they mean, and how your class distributes across performance groups.
+Teacher-readable summary: which misconception clusters hit hardest, what they mean, and how your class distributes across performance bands.

 🎯